fbpx Skip to Content

 1. Receive a Substance Abuse Evaluation

-2. Your Lawyer Must Request the Hardship Appeal
+2. Your Lawyer Must Request a Hardship Appeal

 3. Take Case to a Circuit Court